 Graduate Student Jobs

-Below is the assignment of jobs for the AY 2018-2019.
+Below is the assignment of jobs for the academic year 2020-2021.
 Each job is described below.

 Philosophy Underrepresented Graduate Student Organizers: Maria Mejia

 Job Descriptions Heading link

 Time Required: The same as graduate representative to the faculty (see below), plus additional time organizing and carrying out the Fall election and meetings of the graduate student body as needed.
 Duties: All the duties of graduate representative to the faculty (see below).
 Plus, oversee and carry out the Fall election process and filling of all student jobs, and report the results of the election to the DGS and the Graduate Program Coordinator.
 Location: The department.
 Purpose: The president ensures the election of the BGR and serves as graduate representative to the faculty (see below).

 Time Required: Varies.
 The faculty meet as needed throughout the year, usually between 2-4 times a semester.
 When they do meet it has traditionally been on a Wednesday.
 The average meeting lasts around 2 hours, but the graduate student representatives don’t always stay for the whole meeting.
 Duties: attending every department meeting, surveying the graduate students on issues to be discussed in those meetings, and ultimately casting the graduate student votes on relevant matters.
 Location: Department meetings are held in the seminar room.
 Purpose: represent the graduate students in department meetings.
 This ensures that the graduate students have an influence on the policies and decisions the ultimately affect them.